|

 dragged her away from Legolas bedside.
 She had no idea whether

-the elf would still be unconscious or whether, by now, he would
+the elf would still be sleeping or whether, by now, he would be

 certain ofwas that Legolas would rescue her as soon as he